The perfect way to discover the Soulanges Canal

 New!
 Rent a bike and pedal along the canal!

-The kiosk is open 7 days a week (weather permitting) from June 24 to September 2.
+The kiosk is open 7 days a week (weather permitting), from late June (Saint-Jean-Baptiste) to early September (Labour Day).
+For full details, visit our reservation platform:

 Photo credit: L’Art de capter by Josiane Farand